What is car hire excess?

-- European policy covers Europe - the countries of Europe plus Morocco, Tunisia, Turkey and Israel but excluding any trip in, to, or through Belarus.
+- European policies cover - The countries of the continent of Europe plus Morocco, Tunisia, Turkey and Israel but excluding any trip in, to, or through Belarus.

-- World-wide: Anywhere in the world including USA and Canada (which will include the Caribbean, South and Central America), but excluding any trip in, to, or through Afghanistan, Cuba, Congo, Iran, Iraq, Ivory Coast, Liberia, North Korea, Myanmar, Sudan, South Sudan, Syria or Zimbabwe.
+- Worldwide policies cover - Anywhere in the world but excluding any trip in, to, or through Afghanistan, Belarus, Cuba, Congo, Iran, Iraq, Ivory Coast, Liberia, North Korea, Myanmar, Sudan, South Sudan, Syria or Zimbabwe.

 What is the difference between Excess, Super CDW, Non-Waiver and the Deductible?

 Each car rental company uses different terminology.
 When a car is hired, Collision Damage Waiver and Theft cover are included in the car rental price.
 There is always an excess (also referred to as Super CDW, Non Waiver or Deductible) on the CDW and Theft portion of the rental agreement.
 This amount varies according to the car rental company, the location and the size of the vehicle, and can range from €200 - €2,000.